sangeetashukla/OpenPedCan-analysis/analyses/efo-mondo-mapping/README.md

 ## File QC
 To make sure all the `cancer_group` with n>=3 in the histologies file are included in the `efo-mondo-map.tsv` file, a QC Rmd script is included in the repo.
-This notebook can be run with the command `bash run_qc.sh` This QC step should be done for all new histologies file release before generating SNV, CNV and fusion frequencies tables.
+This notebook can be run with the command `bash run_qc.sh` This QC step should be performed, as below, for all new histologies file release before generating SNV, CNV and fusion frequencies tables.

+`./run_qc.sh`

+## Automated OLS search
+The module also enables an automated search to retrieve EFO, MONDO, and NCIT codes for all `cancer_group` found in the current data release `efo-mondo-map-prefill.tsv` file.
+Running the script `run_auto_ols_search.sh` as below creates `.tsv` files under `results` directory in the module.

+`./run_auto_ols_search.sh`

+The below files must be manually reviewed for each `cancer_group` to curate acceptable EFO, MONDO, and NCIT codes that must be included in the `efo-mondo-mapping.tsv` file.
+`results/map-prefill-EFO-codes.tsv`
+`results/map-prefill-MONDO-codes.tsv`
+`results/map-prefill-NCITcodes.tsv`

 ## Note
-As more cancer groups or subtypes are added to existing histologies dataset and/or in case of any ambiguity, these codes will be revised.
+As more cancer groups or subtypes are added to existing histologies dataset and/or in case of any ambiguity, these codes will be revised with a combination of manual curation and automated search.